-As part of the V2C, Rice planned a significant growth in enrollment, which increased the importance of effective use and utilization of classrooms.
-To address this, the Provost convened a multi-disciplinary advisory Classroom Task Force in 2008 to evaluate classroom usage and quality, and to make formal recommendations on matters such as:
+Over the last two decades, Rice has planned for and experienced a significant growth in student enrollment.
+Consequently, this has increased the necessity and importance of efficient use and utilization of classroom resources.
+To address this, on several occasions, the Provost has charged multi-disciplinary advisory Classroom Task Forces and Working Groups to evaluate classroom usage and quality, and to make formal recommendations on matters such as:

 - Prioritizing classroom improvement projects and allocating budget resources

 - Investigating methods for distributing classroom usage throughout the day/week

 Details about the inaugural (2010) Classroom Task Force can be found here.